privacybydesign/pbdf-website/pages/en/issuance-idin.md

  * city.

 These personal attributes are obtained from the bank of the user.
-The correctness of the attributes is the bank's responsability.
+The correctness of the attributes is the bank's responsibility.
 The foundation does not check them.

 The foundation receives, after permission of the user, these